Bab Doukkala Mosque: Historical background

-It was commissioned by Lalla Mas'uda bint Ahmad, a wife of Muhammad al-Sheikh (the founder of the Saadian Dynasty) and mother of Sultan Ahmad al-Mansur, during the Saadian Dynasty.
-Construction of the mosque began in 1557-58 CE (965 AH) and probably finished around 1570-71 CE (979 AH), which would have been under the reign of Moulay Abdallah al-Ghalib.
+It was commissioned by Lalla Mas'uda bint Ahmad, a wife of Muhammad al-Sheikh (the founder of the ruling Saadian dynasty) and mother of the future sultan Ahmad al-Mansur.
+Construction of the mosque began in 1557–1558 CE (965 AH) and probably finished around 1570–1571 CE (979 AH), which would have been during the reign of Abdallah al-Ghalib.
 Lalla Ma'suda's status as a powerful and "free" or independent woman may have given the mosque its alternate name of Jami' al-Hurra ("Mosque of Freedom").

-In 1557-58 CE the sultan had ordered that the Jewish population of the city relocate to an area closer to the Kasbah (royal citadel), resulting in the creation of a Jewish mellah which continued to exist into modern times.
-Construction of the new mellah was probably finished around 1562-63.
+In 1557–1558 CE the sultan had ordered that the Jewish population of the city relocate to an area closer to the Kasbah (royal citadel), resulting in the creation of a Jewish mellah which continued to exist into modern times.
+Construction of the new mellah was probably finished around 1562–1563.
 Meanwhile, the emptying of the old Jewish neighbourhoods had liberated a large amount of space within the city which was open to redevelopment.
 The Bab Doukkala Mosque, along with the Mouassine Mosque built around the same time, appears to have been part of a larger plan to build new "model" neighbourhoods in the area.
 It was conceived as part of a coherent religious and civic complex which included, in addition to the mosque itself, a madrasa, library, hammam (public bathhouse) with latrines, an ablutions house or mida'a (Arabic: ميضأة), and a public fountain for distributing water to the locals.
 Although many Marinid-era mosques were also built with attached facilities, this type of grand architectural complex was unprecedented in Morocco and may have been influenced by the tradition of building such complexes in Mamluk Egypt and in the Ottoman Empire.